Managing InterSystems IRIS Licensing

 The license server coordinates the views of license use maintained locally in every instance.
 The license server is not an InterSystems IRIS process; it is unaffected if an InterSystems IRIS instance shuts down.
 One license server can handle multiple instances.
 Therefore, you need at most one per host regardless of how many InterSystems IRIS instances run on a host.
 However, each InterSystems IRIS instance must have a local copy of the authorizing license key file installed.

 If you run InterSystems IRIS servers on multiple hosts, you can configure more than one license server to provide redundancy.
 The license software selects one of the license servers to be the active server.
 The other servers are available to take over should the active server fail.
 When configuring license servers, decide which server or servers you want to host the license server.
 You can configure it to run on as many hosts as you want, but more than three is excessive.
 Since the license server is started by a running instance, it should be configured to run on systems where you expect an InterSystems IRIS instance to be running consistently.

-This displays a list of license servers configured for this instance.
+You can add or delete license servers from the License Servers page (System Administration > Licensing > License Servers) in the Management Portal.
+The page displays a list of license servers configured for this instance.
 When there are multiple license servers configured for this instance, the row of the active license server is shaded.
-From this page you can edit or delete an existing server definition or add a new server.

 After adding or deleting a license server, you must restart the InterSystems IRIS instance.